Girls Nite Out (1982 film): Critical response

 Variety described the film as "a routine slasher picture, offering little entertainment..."
 Scott Cain of The Atlanta Constitution wrote that the film "has all the predictable ingredients...
 There must be 50 supporting roles and, as a consequence, none of the characters has much chance to make a favorable impression."
+John Douglas of The Grand Rapids Press panned the film, criticizing its comedic relief and noting that the large cast and characters seemed indistinguishable, summarizing it as "[just] another cut and slash film."

 Mike Hughes of the Hattiesburg American wrote: "By horror standards, it's almost adequate...
 Where they failed—thoroughly—was in their frequent passes at campus humor...
 Where they succeeded was in filming the story smoothly and giving it a solid cast."
+Writing for The Californian, critic Mike Hughes gave the film a middling review, noting that "by horror standards, it's almost adequate," but also criticized the screenplay's attempts at college humor.